 About the ‘Less is More’ Class

 Are you concerned about the environmental issues facing us but are unsure what you can do to make a difference?
-Reducing your waste is a simple, yet profound way to decrease your impact on the planet and save money at the same time.
+Reducing your waste is a simple, yet profound way to decrease your impact on the planet and save money and resources at the same time.

-Master Recycler, former Metro Regional Government Recycling Information Specialist, and waste reduction advocate Betty Shelley and her husband, Jon, have had just one 35-gallon can of garbage per year since 2006.
+Master Recycler, former Metro Regional Government Recycling Information Specialist, and waste reduction advocate Betty Shelley and her husband, Jon, have had just one 32-gallon can of garbage per year since 2006.
 After so many people asked how they accomplished this, they decided to offer a class to help others realize they too could reduce their waste.
 In the three-session class, Less is More: Getting to One Can of Garbage a Year, Betty Shelley teaches you her techniques for reducing waste and why that’s so important.
 The format is interactive and encourages participants to examine their values and behaviors and learn how to make lasting changes.
 Curb climate change instead of your garbage!

-The class is specifically designed to:
+The class is designed to:

 - Inform about where our waste comes from and where it goes when we throw it away.